Buddhism in Pakistan: Buddhism in modern Pakistan

+As per NADRA data, around 1,884 holders declared themselves as Buddhists.
+A small community of nomadic Baori Buddhists, perhaps numbering 16,000, remain in Sindh and the Rohi region of South Punjab.
+In rural Sindh, around 650 families follow Buddhism in Ghotki, Sanghar, Khairpur, Nawabshah, and Nowshahro Firoz.
+In Bahawalpur, a local Baori Buddhist temple was destroyed as revenge for the December 1992 Babri Masjid incident.
+The community has no temples, stupas or monks.
+The Buddhist community gathers annually at Baba Ghoosai.
+They maintain a moorat symbol dedicated to Buddha in their houses.
+A delegation representing the community from Naushahro Feroze District led by Lala Muneer attended the Gandhara exhibition Roots or Routes: Exploring Pakistan’s Buddhist and Jain Histories at the Taxila Museum in 2021.
+Lala Rajoo Raam is the representative of the Baori Buddhists community.
+He is also a councillor for Chak number 75 DB, Union Council number 88.
+He also twice contested elections for the Punjab assembly.
+Another political representative for the community is Isphanyar M. Bhandara.

 Archaeological sites

 Khyber Pakhtunkhwa

 Amluk-Dara Stupa in the Swat Valley.

 Famed for its unique Gandharan style of art which is heavily influenced by the classical Greek and Hellenistic styles, Gandhara attained its height from the 1st century to the 5th century CE under the Kushan Empire, who had their capital at Peshawar (Puruṣapura).

 The monastic complex called Takht-i-Bahi is located in the Mardan district.
 It was unearthed in the early 20th century, and in 1980, it was included in the UNESCO World Heritage list as the largest Buddhist remains in Gandhara, along with the Seri Bahlol urban remains that date back to the same period, located about a kilometer south.

-Oddiyana was a small region in present-day Swat District.
-It is ascribed importance in the development and dissemination of Vajrayāna Buddhism.
+The ancient region of Oddiyana has been located by some in the present-day Swat Valley.
+Oddiyana is ascribed importance in the development and dissemination of Vajrayāna Buddhism.
 It was also called as “the paradise of the Ḍākinīs”.
-Padmasambhava, the eighth-century Buddhist master who was instrumental in the introduction of Buddhism to Tibet, was believed to have been born in Oddiyana.
+Padmasambhava, the eighth-century Buddhist master who was instrumental in the introduction of Buddhism to Tibet, is believed to have been born in Oddiyana.